-Extra socks and gloves not only keep you warm, they can save you from frostbite if you get wet.
-To increase comfort, also consider loading up on some of these trucker staples: disposable finger and toe warmers, sleeping bag, tarp, flares, glow sticks, multipurpose tool or kit, hand crank radio, toilet paper, and extra boots or lined slippers.
+Extra socks and gloves not only keep you warm, but can also save you from frostbite if you get wet.
+To increase comfort, also consider loading up on some of these trucker staples: disposable finger and toe warmers, sleeping bag, tarp, flares, glow sticks, multipurpose tool or kit, hand-crank radio, toilet paper, and extra boots or lined slippers.

 Check For Road Conditions

 Current road and weather conditions for the nation are available online on AccuTraffic.
 Check your state’s Department of Transportation Web site for local roadway incident information.
 Find national traffic and road closure information on the U.S. Department of transportation Web site.

 “No load is so hot it needs to cool off in a ditch!”

 If you take away just one piece of advice from our truck drivers, this is it.
 The number one strategy for winter driving is always caution.
 Most importantly, allow extra time to reach your destination.
 If there are four-wheelers spun out, the roads are bad.
 If you start seeing trucks and other transport vehicles pulled over, it’s absolutely time to get off the roadway.

 Stay warm and safe on all your travels!

 Don’t hesitate to check how much does it cost to ship a car